Nitrokey/nitrokey-documentation/source/components/nitrokeys/hsm/smart-card-shell.rst

 For convenience, we will split the DKEK with the same m-of-n scheme, and distribute a part of the secret to each custodian.
-You might distribute the secrets to very different people than the key custodians though, as no personnal HSM will not be involved here.
+You might distribute the secrets to very different people than the key custodians though, as no personal HSM will not be involved here.

 Left pane, right click on the HSM, left click on “Create DKEK share”.
 Then fill in: